Imagineham/Imagineham/README.md

 # Imagineham

-Hi, this is just a 100% personal thing.
-I'm still not really sure what I am doing slowly am figuring it out!
+Hi, I'm still not really sure what I am doing but slowly figuring it out! :D

 Thanks,
 Ham